 - The emulator has a quad-core.

-From the benchmarks, you can see that Android emulator beats Genymotion expect for in Geekbench4 which to me feels more of a virtual box beating qemu thing.
+From the benchmarks, you can see that Android emulator beats Genymotion expect for in Geekbench4.
+This feels more of a virtual box beating qemu thing.

 All hail the King of the Emulators